-The Basics of Canine Nutrition – mentored version
+The Basics of Canine Nutrition – marked version

 This course is the foundation for all the others.
 Here we learn about canine nutrition from the ground up, starting with digestion, nutrients and food sources, basic nutrient requirements of dogs, as well as an evaluation of feeding types (commercial diet, raw diets and home cooked recipes).